b4r47h/kanha-web-app/README.md

 # 🕉️ Krishna's Divine Counsel

 A poetic AI chat and audio experience with Krishna as your guide.
-Built using modern web technologies with integrated ElevenLabs TTS, audio recording(broken), and beautifully styled UI.
+Built using modern web technologies with integrated ElevenLabs TTS.styled UI.

-https://kanha-app.vercel.app/
+Indulge in the selfless journey to Vaikunda. https://kanha-app.vercel.app/

 ---